The Ultimate Hoshin Kanri X Matrix Guide

 6 Correlations

-The corners of the X Matrix are crucial for visually connecting the quadrants, ensuring alignment and coherence between different elements of strategic planning.
-Each corner signifies the interdependencies and relationships between the objectives, projects, and KPIs.
-One of the strong points of the X matrix is that one can set many to many correlations, just like in the real world.
+The X Matrix corners visually connect quadrants, highlighting the interdependencies between objectives, projects, and KPIs.
+One of the strong points of the X matrix is that one can link multiple correlations, just like in the real world.

 In a basic X matrix version, only one type of correlation is used.
 However, separating strong and weak correlations makes the X matrix even more logical.